-Washington Connections is a semester-long immersive experience that provides participants with a deeper understanding of the American political system, equips them with skills to engage as members of a civic community, and prepares them for lives and careers as agents of change.
+Washington Connections is a semester-long experience that provides participants with a deeper understanding of the American political system, equips them with skills to engage as members of a civic community, and prepares them for lives and careers as agents of change.

-This program will take place in three parts:
+The program will take place in three parts:

 - Weekly sessions will focus on identifying shared challenges facing our nation.
 Workshops will enable participants to confront these challenges and to participate in difficult conversations.